maxhoesel-ansible/ansible-collection-smallstep/roles/step_cli/README.md

 # maxhoesel.smallstep.step_cli

-Install the `step` CLI tool on a host.
+Install the `step-cli`  tool on a host.

 This role is used by `step_bootstrap_host` and `step_ca`, but can also be used standalone to install the cli tool and then do nothing else.